-Chicza is the only 100% natural, certified organic, biodegradable and sustainable chewing gum ever made.
+Chicza is the only 100% natural, certified organic, full biodegradable and sustainable chewing gum ever made.

 Chicza comes from the Mayan rainforest, rediscovering ancient Mayan traditions to produce gum from the living Chicozapote tree.